 Interested in learning more about multifamily logos and what are the key steps to successful design?
 Check out our blog for 3 Steps to Successful Multifamily Logo Design.

-“Creative office” has become a buzzword in today’s market, particularly as it relates to workspace design.
-What used to describe the types of spaces occupied primarily by marketing firms and tech companies has now become a popular trend across nearly all industries.
+“Creative office” has become a buzzword in today’s market, particularly regarding workspace design.
+What is used to describe the types of spaces occupied primarily by marketing and tech companies has become a popular trend across nearly all industries.

 This demand is largely derived from an employer’s need to recruit and retain top talent.
-Most companies are now looking at their office spaces as a recruiting tool and a way to promote company culture and branding.
+Most companies now consider their office spaces a recruiting tool to promote company culture and branding.

 Let’s take a look at some of the top trends in workspace design: